.

 Marblehead High School was the scene of a bomb scare ... but it was all pre-arranged as practice for the Marblehead Fire Department.
 No real bomb.
 No scare.
 Some people saw all the fire and rescue equipment at the school and wondered what was going on.
 But it was all just training.
 [The Salem News]

-Folk Singer/Songwriter A;ex de Grassi to perform at the Me and Thee.
+Folk Singer/Songwriter Alex de Grassi to perform at the Me and Thee.
 He was nominated for a Grammy and is scheduled to perform on Friday night at 8 p.m.
 Tickets are $20.

-John Liming announces that he's running for Selectman Recreation, Park and Forestry Commissioner.
-Just a week after he was awarded a well-deserved "Journalist of the Year Award," from the New England Press Association, Marblehead Reporter Editor in Chief, Kris Olson, was again reporting on the antics of the former Selectmen driven from office for extreme exaggerations on his education resume.
-Olson's editorials calling for Liming's resignation and his reporting on the year-long event, must have been like a weekly stick in the eye for Liming, but now he's back for more, times two.
-Liming was not quoted on his current bid for election in the Reporter's article, and he has not returned our call requesting an interview.
+John Liming announces that he's running for Selectman and Recreation, Park and Forestry Commissioner.
+Just a week after he was awarded a well-deserved "Journalist of the Year Award," from the New England Press Association, Marblehead Reporter Editor in Chief, Kris Olson, was again reporting on the antics of the forme r Selectmen driven from office for exaggerations on his education resume.
+Olson's editorials calling for Liming's resignation and his reporting on the year-long event, must have been like a weekly stick in the eye for Liming, but now John's back for more, times two.
+Liming was not quoted in the Reporter's article, and he has not returned our call requesting an interview.
+Give him credit for perseverance.

 Woodfin champions a "compromise" at Lead Mills.
 Well, here we go again.
 Former Selectmen William Woodfin is leading an effort away from the affordable housing alternative now on the table at the Lead Mills development site, and back to what the delevelopers' originally wanted (or pretty close).
 The orginal plan was abandoned due, at least in part, to opposition by neighbors, including litigation.
 The developers were reported as saying [Marblehead Reporter], "We were approached by a number of good citizens of Marblehead about going back to our original plan," said John Sawyer, vice president of K.S.S. according to an article in the Salem News.
 It was noted that the "good citizens" are not neighbors to the property.
 But they are proceeding, in the meantime, with the 44-unit 40B option on the 4-acre site.
 The group, headed by Woodfin, also former Chairman of the Planning Board, aims at achieving changes in the zoning bylaws favorable to K.S.S.
 Realty Partners and thereby avoiding the implications of 40-B, including an affordable housing component.
 The property is currently zoned for single-family, but